tjweisman/math_website/weisman/site/frisbee/let_it_ride.md

 $$
 This is just the probability that the first player scores twice in a row before the second player manages to score at all.
 Since the game will almost surely *eventually* leave the state **2-1**, the probability that the game transitions to state **2-2** is just \\(1 - p_{4-1}\\).

 This turns *Let it ride* into a *stochastic game* played on an *acyclic* finite directed graph, since the total score always *increases* whenever we transition to a new state.
 At each vertex we have a two-player zero-sum game, where the choices correspond to possible maximum allowable risks (at that particular state), and the payoffs for a pair of choices correspond to the likelihood of winning the game, should the players employ that pair of strategies.
 Once the payoffs have been computed, we can just use a minimax algorithm to find optimal play for each player, and thus the win probability for each player at that state (given optimal play).
-The payoffs themselves are computed recursively, by traversing the graph from leaves to root; the leaf nodes are win states for a single player.
+The payoffs themselves are computed recursively, by traversing the graph from leaves to root.
+The leaf nodes are win states for a single player.

 This approach generalizes if we want to compute win probabilities when the players *aren't* using minimax to select their strategies, which is how we can compare optimal vs. suboptimal play.